The Jersey Gilbert and Sullivan Society

 E. The Society should aim, by careful selection of performers, to maintain the highest possible standard of singing, musicianship, stage craft and acting among its Members.

 F. The employment of professional musical directors, producers, stage staff, musicians and singers should be at the discretion of the Committee.
 As a general guide, the employment of professionals should be a means of raising standards within the Society and not merely a means of earning money.
 Fund-

 G. Should the Society undertake concerts and performances of whatever nature for the benefit of other clubs, organisations, or institutions, the Committee may, in the case of a non-

 1. The name of the Society shall be "The Jersey Gilbert and Sullivan Society", which may be abbreviated to "The Jersey G.& S. Society", referred to hereinafter as the Society.

-2. The objects of the Society shall be to further musical education and cultural activity in the Island of Jersey by the promotion of the works of Gilbert and Sullivan together with any other musical work which may be classified as light or comic opera.
+2. The objects of the Society shall be to further musical education and cultural activity in the Island of Jersey by the promotion of the works of Gilbert and Sullivan together with any other musical work which may be classified as light or comic opera or as a musical.

 3. Membership of the Society shall be open to all interested parties, subject to confirmation by the Committee.